Where to Stay in Bangkok: Best Areas and Hotels

 Anyone heading to the Thai capital will be wanting to stay in the best spot.
 It’s a worldwide truth that cities are bustling and large places, and for that reason, you want to cut down on the amount of commuting you need to do, giving you more time to enjoy the good stuff!
-Finding your best areas to stay in Bangkok will be much easier after checking out this article.

-Bangkok is a city which is packed with neighbourhoods and districts, and each one is special in its own right.
+Bangkok is a city which is packed with neighborhoods and districts, and each one is special in its own right.
 If you’ve done a small amount of research, you will already be aware that the choice is quite large, and you might be feeling overwhelmed at the decision before you – one wrong move and your holiday could be ruined!

 The great thing about this city, being a capital and all, is that public transport is fast, effective, and easy to use – if you decide to drive however, you may find yourself sat in traffic at certain parts of the day, and you won’t be going anywhere fast!

 Table of Content

 - Tips for Choosing Where to Stay in Bangkok

 - Where to Stay in Bangkok – 7 Best Areas and Neighborhoods

 - FAQs on Best Area to Stay in Bangkok

 - Best Time to Visit Bangkok

 - Where To Eat In Bangkok